ahlsunnah/arabic-expressions/readme.md

 ### 2.1.0 ###
 * Changed plugin name to **Arabic Expressions**
 * Changed files names, functions names, variables and texts from `arabic symbols` to `arabic expressions`
+* Added readme.md for GitHub + included screenshots
+* Some changes to readme

 ### 2.0.0 ###
 * First release of **Arabic Symbols**.
 It is a fork of the plugin [Font Emoticons](https://wordpress.org/plugins/font-emoticons/) version 1.4.1.